 James Pack has written several collections of poetry and short fiction, is a contributing writer for themighty.com and the Bipolar Writer Mental Health Blog.
-He manages his personal website as well as a local entertainment website for Tucson, AZ.
 He studied Theatre Arts at the University of Arizona and studied Entertainment Business at Full Sail University for his graduate degree.
 James is a board member and Treasurer for the Tucson Fringe Theatre Festival and works with many nonprofits and local artists in the performing arts community.
 He lives in Tucson, AZ.
 Visit his website to learn more about James.
 Thejamespack.com, @jamespackwriter.

 James Pack wrote this bio in the third person and it makes him feel narcissistic and gross.